aaronbloomfield/ccc/hws/gradebook/index.md

 #### The `supportsInterface()` function

-We will see the use of `supportsInterface()` in a lecture and a later assignment.
+We will see the use of `supportsInterface()` in a future lecture and a later assignment.
 For now, you should use this exact implementation:

 ```
 function supportsInterface(bytes4 interfaceId) external pure returns (bool) {